Who Is This Credit Card Best For?

 American Express is well known for its customer service.
 A 2020 customer satisfaction survey from J.D.
 Power ranked American Express number one out of 11 card issuers for the customer experience.

 American Express also offers 24/7 customer service you can access on the phone or through online chat.
 And you’ll have free access to your credit score and credit report through the American Express MyCredit Guide tool, though that’s also available to people who don’t have an Amex card.

 The Amex EveryDay Preferred Credit Card offers a number of industry-standard security protections, including $0 fraud liability and opt-in account alerts.
 American Express will also watch your account for suspicious activity and will ask you to verify transactions that are unusual to confirm you’re making the purchase.
-And if your card is lost or stolen, you can request a replacement card be sent overnight for free.
+And if your card is lost or stolen, you can request a replacement card be sent.

 Amex EveryDay Preferred Credit Card Fees to Watch